 The Science Behind Cannabis and Sleepiness

-We feel relief from medicinal cannabis thanks to science.
-The same science causes side effects like sleepiness to happen.
-Fortunately, when we understand how our bodies react to marijuana, we can reduce the side effects we feel and enhance the benefits.
-Cannabis makes you sleepy due to the following factors:
+When we understand how our bodies react to marijuana, we can reduce the side effects and enhance the benefits.
+Cannabis makes you sleepy due to the following factors.

-- Cannabinoids: The substance we call “medical marijuana” actually consists of about 500 compounds.
-Substances called cannabinoids give cannabis its properties and make up at least 85 of those compounds.
+Cannabinoids: Medical marijuana actually consists of about 500 compounds.
+Substances called cannabinoids make up at least 85 of those compounds.
 They activate our endocannabinoid system, which includes receptors throughout our bodies.
 When cannabinoids activate receptors related to our sleep/wake cycle, we get sleepy.
-The compound tetrahydrocannabinol (THC) seems to be the main cause of the drowsiness associated with marijuana.
+Research has pointed to the compound tetrahydrocannabinol (THC) as the main cause of the drowsiness associated with marijuana.

-- Terpenes: In addition to cannabinoids, you can find hundreds of compounds called terpenes in cannabis.
+Terpenes: In addition to cannabinoids, you can find hundreds of compounds called terpenes in cannabis.
 Even people who don’t use marijuana consume terpenes—they appear in aromatic herbs and plants.
 Just like cannabinoids, terpenes also work together to affect your body in different ways.
-A terpene called myrcene creates sleepiness and appears in cannabis.
+A terpene called myrcene creates sleepiness and is contained in cannabis.

-- Medicine type: Patients have a wide range of methods to take cannabis medicine at their disposal.
+Medicine type: Patients have a wide range of methods of cannabis consumption at their disposal.
 Some of these medication options can enhance the sleep-inducing effects of marijuana.
 Edibles with high amounts of sugar or tea infused with cannabis can calm you down and make you feel drowsy.
-Meanwhile, topical treatments that only reach your muscles may not make you tired at all.
-High-THC medicine formulas have a higher chance of drowsiness than medications with less THC.
+By contrast, topical treatments that reach only your muscles may not make you tired at all.
+High-THC medicine formulas pose a greater risk for drowsiness than medications with less THC.

-When you notice that your medicine causes drowsiness, you should first try changing to a different product.
+When you notice that your medicine causes drowsiness, your first step is to try changing to a different product.
 Concentrates, capsules and other infused products each have a formula of compounds.
 Some items have more THC than others, making them more likely to make you sleepy.

 If you need a high amount of THC in your medicine, try asking for a product that also has a high amount of cannabidiol (CBD).
 CBD reduces the side effects of THC and improves its benefits.
-If you take your medicine in edible form, find something with lower sugar.
-Drink cannabis tea iced and in a non-herbal variety.
+If you take your medicine in edible form, find something that has a lower sugar content.

-You should consider your medicine’s strain when looking for a remedy that doesn’t cause drowsiness.
-Searching for a new strain requires a few different considerations from when you look for a new infused product.
-Keep in mind that strains can count as an indica, sativa or hybrid.
+Another option when looking for a remedy that doesn’t cause drowsiness is to search for a new strain.
+Keep in mind that strains can includean indica, sativa or hybrid.
 Indica strains have more sedating effects than strains with sativa heritage.
-Many indica strains have more terpenes in them than sativa strains.
-Even if your strain doesn’t have as much THC, the terpenes in it could impact its effects.
+Many indica strains have more terpenes than sativa strains do.
+Even if your strain doesn’t have as much THC, the terpenes it contains could have an impact on its effects.

-While THC has the most influence over a medication’s ability to cause drowsiness, other cannabinoids have a similar effect.
+While THC has the most influence over the level of drowsiness caused by a medication, other cannabinoids have a similar effect.
 Cannabinol (CBN) amplifies the sleepiness associated with THC.
 You may not have much control over the THC in your medication unless you change it, but you can reduce the amount of CBN.

 When THC makes contact with the air, it begins to turn into CBN.
 If you use flower to medicate, keep it stored in an airtight container away from light.
 Marijuana tends to contain more CBN when it becomes dry and aged due to a natural curing process.

 If you feel satisfied with your medicine’s effects and don’t want to change it, you can try taking it before bed.
 Much of the drowsiness should go away when you wake up.
-However, some of the benefits could go away, as well.
+However, some of the benefits could be reduced as well.

-This approach takes some experimentation, so try it the night before on a day you don’t plan to do much.
+This approach takes some experimentation, so try it the night before a day when you don’t plan to do much.
 You may find that you feel good enough throughout the day that you could change to a nighttime dosage.
-The added sleep benefits certainly don’t hurt, either.
+And you may find that your sleep is improved.